meese-os/meeseOS/README.md

 ## Troubleshooting

-If you encounter the error `EADDRINUSE, Address already in use`, run the following command:

-`taskkill /F /IM node.exe`
+If you encounter the error `EADDRINUSE, Address already in use` on Windows, run `taskkill /F /IM node.exe`.

-To see if your process is still runninng, run the following command:
+To see if your process is still runninng, run `pm2 list`.

-`pm2 list`

-To monitor the logs from your process, run the following command:
+To monitor the logs from your process, run `pm2 monit`.

-`pm2 monit`
+To see if the port is already in use, run `netstat -tulpn | grep LISTEN`.
+If you need to free the port, you can likely run `sudo pkill -9 node`.

 ## TODOs